Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

 \subsection{Phase transitions and crossovers.}

 The MT is in the universality class of the liquid-gas phase transition~\cite{KotliarLange:2000, imadaQuantumMottTransition2005}.
 Both possess a Widom line and a first-order transition that ends at a critical point~\cite{park:2008, WalshSordiEntanglement:2019, Sordi:2011, Semon:2012, Dang:2015, vucicevic:2013}.
-In this section, we first discuss the first-order transition and then define and discuss the Widom and Frenkel lines.
+In this section, we first discuss the first-order transition and then define and discuss the Widom line.